 A domicile of origin is usually acquired from a father at birth.
-An illegitimate or posthumous child, however, assumes their mother's domicile
+If a child's parents are not married at the time of their birth or if the father has died before their birth, the child assumes the mother's domicile

-A domicile of origin need not be the country in which you were born.
+A domicile of origin need not relate to the country in which you were born.
 An example of this is where a child was born in France whilst the father was working there temporarily but the father's permanent home was in England.
 The child's domicile of origin, in this instance would be England as opposed to France.

-A domicile of origin is extremely adhesive and the most difficult to displace.
-It will prevail unless displaced by a domicile of dependency or the acquisition of a domicile of choice.
+A Domicile of origin is extremely adhesive and the most difficult to displace.
+It will prevail unless displaced by a domicile of choice.